Details Of The Trump Pentagon Purge Revealed

 A US defense official confirmed to Insider that some members had been removed.

-Acting Secretary of Defense Chris Miller said in a statement that he looks forward "to naming new board members in the coming days.
+Acting Secretary of Defense Chris Miller said in a statement that he looks forward "to naming new board members in the coming days."
+The changes to the Defense Policy Board saw the departure of advisors like former Secretary of State Henry Kissinger.

+They come on the heels of a major shake-up of the Pentagon's civilian leadership earlier this month.